mulka/ploverwiki/Dictionary-Format.md

 ### Summary of suggested commands you can cut and paste into your dictionary

-Here is a summary of the suggested commands you can cut and paste into your dictionary:
+Here is a summary of the suggested commands you can cut and paste into your personal dictionary:

 ```json
 {